AECOM CO-HOSTS Ethisphere’S SECOND ANNUAL “BEST PRACTICES IN ETHICS COMMUNICATIONS WORKSHOP”

-AECOM recently collaborated with the Ethisphere Institute to co-host the second annual “Best Practices in Ethics Communications Workshop” at the iconic New York Stock Exchange, New York, United States.
+AECOM recently collaborated with Ethisphere to co-host the second annual “Best Practices in Ethics Communications Workshop” at the iconic New York Stock Exchange, New York, United States.
 This year’s theme, “Working across the C-suite,” focused on leveraging internal communication strategies to create an ethical business culture, that engages staff and enables organizations to earn and maintain the World’s Most Ethical Companies designation.

 The workshop, which was geared towards communications, compliance, governance and legal professionals began with remarks from Paul Argenti, professor of Corporate Communication and Corporate Responsibility, Tuck School of Business at Dartmouth, who reminded attendees that they are now on the front lines of a new regulatory era and there is nothing more important than establishing and maintaining trust across all business operations.
 “Ethics is how you should act or what you think you should do; it means going beyond legal requirements,” said Argenti.
 “After all, trust gives us our license to operate; it is based on the notion that employees and companies will always provide collective trust.”